 There are lots of umbrella companies out there and the marketplace is very competitive.
-All umbrella companies should apply the same tax and employment law rules (although their margins may differ) and therefore what take home pay you are offered, should broadly be the same from one umbrella company to the next.
+All umbrella companies should apply the same tax and employment law rules (although their margins may differ) and therefore what you are offered should broadly be the same from one umbrella company to the next.
 Any umbrella company that appears to offer higher than expected take home pay should be avoided as it is likely that they are doing something that is just not right to try and make tax savings/reduce their costs.
-Note that in some instances, an umbrella's unscrupulous practices may benefit them or others in the supply chain, but have no (or negligable) impact on workers' take home pay and so you may have no knowledge whatesover that you are being paid in a non compliant way.
+Note that in some instances, there may be no or negligible impact on workers' take home pay and so the worker may have no knowledge whatesover that they are being paid in a non compliant way.

-TIP: You need to be extra vigilant about being offered or given payment in the form of loans, grants, advances etc. (even if it has a 'KC's opinion' or appears to have been 'approved' by HMRC).
+TIP: You need to be extra vigilant about being offered or given payment in the form of loans, grants, advances etc. (even if it has a 'QC's opinion' or appears to have been 'approved' by HMRC).
 This is likely to be 'disguised remuneration' and it does not tend to end well for workers.
 Some possible warning signs of disguised remuneration schemes for you to be wary of are: not receiving a payslip or receiving a payslip that shows a different 'net' amount to what you received; perhaps receiving more than one payment into your bank account each pay period; and information in your Personal Tax Account about your pay and taxes that does not match what you are being paid.